►Frequently Asked Questions (FAQ)

 Q: How do I know which training squad is right for my child?

 A: Returning swimmers must have coach’s approval before changing practice squads.
-New swimmers should use information at Squad Descriptions to narrow down their choices, and then may attend trial practices and work with coaches to find the best fit.
+New swimmers should use information at Squad Descriptions to narrow down their choices, and then may attend an evaluation to be placed in the right squad.
 Coaches will always make the final squad placement decisions.
 For a coach-to-parent discussion of your child’s needs please call or e-mail Coach Mike.

 Q: When are practices for my child?